 INRI actually never appears in the Bible.
 It’s just used in artwork as an abbreviation of the entire phrase at much later dates.

-Here are some of the Bible verses that apply to the story:
+Here are some of the Bible verses that apply to this particular part of the passion story of Jesus:

 Matthew 2:2 “saying, “Where is he who has been born king of the Jews?
 For we saw his star when it rose (in the East) and have come to worship him.”